remix-run/react-router/docs/route/loader.md

 ## `request`

-This is a [Fetch Request][request] instance about the what is being requested from your application.
+This is a [Fetch Request][request] instance being made to your application.

 ```tsx
 <Route loader={({ request }) => {}} />